-• Ability to show that Team there is no history of outstanding non-compliance for a federally funded development 5 points
+Ability to show that the proposed Project Team has no history of outstanding non-compliance for a federally funded development 5 points

-- Organizational Chart - Proposed Project Narrative Form - Resumes of all principles and key staff involved in the development Each project team member must complete a DCA Compliance History Summary (CHS) - Performance Workbook - 3) Project-Based Rental Assistance (15 points): Applicants will be scored based on ability to secure federal, state or local project-based rental assistance so rents are affordable to extremely low-income families at or below 30% AMI for NHTF-assisted units.
+- Organizational Chart

+- Proposed Project Narrative Form

+- Resumes of all principles and key staff involved in the development

+- Each project team member must complete a DCA Compliance History Summary (CHS)

+- Performance Workbook

+- 3) Project-Based Rental Assistance (up to 15 points): Applicants will be scored based on ability to secure federal, state or local project-based rental assistance so rents are affordable to extremely low-income families at or below 30% AMI for NHTF-assisted units.
 The type of project-based rental assistance and the length of commitment for the assistance will also be considered.
 Other mechanisms that ensure affordability for extremely low-income households, such as cross-subsidization or operating assistance reserves, will be considered.
 The applicant will receive points based on their ability to: - Documentation must be provided to show that the project-based subsidies will be in place for the term of five (5) years with renewal provision.
-9 points - Documentation must be provided to show that the project-based subsidies will be in place for the term of five (10) years with renewal provision.
-12 points - Documentation must be provided to show that the project-based subsidies will be in place for the term of five (15) years with renewal provision.
+5 points - Documentation must be provided to show that the project-based subsidies will be in place for the term of ten (10) years with renewal provision.
+10 points - Documentation must be provided to show that the project-based subsidies will be in place for the term of fifteen (15) years with renewal provision.
 15 points

-• Applicant must show letter committing PBRA

-- 4) Period of Affordability (15 points): Developments supported by NHTF funds will be required to enter into a restrictive covenant agreement pledging to maintain the units in the program for a 30-year period.
-Applications that best present operating sustainability for the entire 30-year period will receive points as follows: - Budget demonstrated positive or breakeven cash flow through year 20.
-5 points - Budget demonstrates positive or breakeven cash flow through year 25.
-10 points - Budget demonstrates positive or breakeven cash flow through year 30.
-15 points
+- Applicant must show letter committing PBRA - 4) Financial Sustainability (up to 15 points): Developments supported by NHTF funds will be required to enter into a restrictive covenant agreement pledging to maintain the units in the program for a 30-year period.
+Applications that best present operating sustainability for the entire 30-year period will receive points as follows: - Budget demonstrated a debt coverage ratio of 1.05 5 points - Budget demonstrates a debt coverage ratio of 1.10 10 points - Budget demonstrates a debt coverage ratio of 1.15 15 points

 - Budget demonstrating positive or breakeven cash flow

 - 5) Priority Housing Needs (15 points): Georgia has many cost-burdened renter families that need quality affordable housing.
 The NHTF is primarily a funding source meant to add NHTF-assisted units to the supply of affordable housing for extremely low-income households.
 DCA's Consolidated Plan highlights the priority housing need as increasing more affordable housing options across the state by fostering inclusive communities free of barriers to individuals underserved by existing housing programs.
 As indicated in SP-25, the housing priority housing needs for extremely low-income renters include:

 - Families with children

 - Frail Elderly

 - Chronic Homelessness

 - Severe and Persistent Mental Illness

 - Persons with Physical Disabilities

 - Persons with Development Disabilities

 - Persons with Alcohol or Other Addictions

 - Veterans

-- Persons with HIV/AID

-- Victims of Domestic Violence
+- Persons with HIV/AIDs - Victims of Domestic Violence

-Applicants that identify the group of persons based on the list above that the development will serve and can provide a short explanation as to how this group will be served and what services will be provided will receive full (15) points in this section.
-Applicants that are not able to show services will only receive a maximum of 10 points in this section.
-Applicants that are not able to provide a short explanation of the group of persons this development will serve will only receive a maximum of 5 points.
+Applicants that identify the group of persons based on the list above that the development will serve and can provide a short explanation as to how this group will be served and what services will be provided will receive full fifteen (15) points in this section.
+Applicants that are not able to show services will only receive a maximum of ten (10) points in this section.
+Applicants that are not able to provide a short explanation of the group of persons this development will serve will only receive a maximum of five (5) points.